netsu-ijou/netsu-ijou/README.md

 <p align="center">
 C+H always allowed, even when I have IWC/DNI on!
 I don't check Pony Town often either way
 <p align="center">
 I have ADHD and I'm a very(!!) awkward person.
-It may take me some time to form coherent sentences
+It may take me some time to form coherent sentences.
+Given that, the way I act in pt may be a bit chaotic (random reconnects, constantly relocating/moving).
+It usually is not intentional
 <p align="center">
 Some of my interests are Car Seat Headrest, Phighting! & Fantastic Frontier (Roblox), Monster Hunter: World & UU/Unstable Universe